Principal component analysis

 Both distances can be described using theoretical distributions.
 This helps to identify regular and extreme objects as well as outliers.
 All details will be shown later in this tutorial.

-.
+There are several methods to compute PCA loadings, including Singular Values Decomposition (SVD) and Non-linear Iterative Partial Least Squares (NIPALS).
+Both methods are implemented in this package and can be selected using method argument of main class pca.
 By default SVD is used.
-In addition, one can use randomized version of the two methods, which can be efficient if data matrix contains large amount of rows.
+In addition, one can use a randomized version of the two methods, which can be efficient if the data matrix contains a large number of rows.
 This is explained in the last part of this chapter.